redpen-cc/redpen-doc/source/format.rst

 Plain text
 -----------

-Plain text just supoorts a set of paragraphs.
+Plain text supports a set of paragraphs.
 Paragraphs are separated by two new lines.
-For example the following article has two paragraph.
+For example, the following article has two paragraphs.

 .. code-block:: none

   This is a first paragraph.
-This paragraph is for the introduction of this article.
+This paragraph is the introduction of this article.
-  I will introduce the central issue discussed throughout the article.
+  It introduces the central issue discussed throughout the rest of the article.

-  Second paragraph describe the details of the issue and show the solution.
+  Second paragraph describes the details of the issue and attempts to present a solution.

 Wiki format
 -------------

-RedPen supports the fraction of Wiki syntacs.
-The followings the supported elements of Wiki syntacs.
+RedPen supports a subset of Wiki syntax.
+Currently, the supported elements of Wiki syntax are as follows.

 Headings
 ~~~~~~~~~

-For making a heading, we add a line starts with a "h[1234]. ".
-The digits after h represents levels of the heding (section).
+To create a heading, add a line starting with "h[1234]. ".
+The number after h represents level of the heading (section).

 Inline Formatting